drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/02 21:02_ The introduction of the freezer content as topic, alongside thermometers and garage-placement leads readers to expect advice about what can or can't be stored in one.
+The Tempe body part report information then becomes relevant, even as it shocks by taking the topic in different direction than expected.

+So, how about my rewritten rewrite and my analysis of it.

 _01/02 20:49_ My rewritten rewrite, `A chest freezer in Tempe, or anywhere, should ideally be set to to 0°F (-18°C) or below for safe, long-term food storage.
 When buying or using one, look for features like a wide temperature range, especially if placing in a garage (garage-ready models), and use an external thermometer to confirm it holds that consistent 0°F. Also consider the nature of the freezer's content.
 The mention of Tempe calls to mind ghastly reports of body parts found in a freezer there.`